sirius-tiger-team/angular-questions-and-answers/README.md

 </details>

 ---
-#### 1. How would you create two way data binding property in a component?
+#### 5. How would you create a two-way data binding property in a component?
 ```html
   <app-my-component [(add)]="myAdd"></app-my-component>
 ```